niconiahi/niconiahi/README.md

 #### I code quite a bit in what I'm interested
 - 🚀 Lots of React
-- 👁️ Web3 development having special care with UX
+- 👁️ Web3 development having special care in the UX
 - 🧠 Simple, readable and maintainable code.
 Like a book

 ##### Check out my pinned repos, they are about that